datatrail-jhu/09_dataanalysis/manuscript/04_descriptive.md

 ![`table()` output](images/04_descriptive/04_dataanalysis_descriptive-44.png)

-Further, the mode for a categorical variable can be visuzlized by generating a barplot:
+Further, the mode for a categorical variable can be visualized by generating a barplot:

 ```r
 ## plot categorical variable to visualize mode